 The Foreign Service and Your Family

-The Foreign Service experience is more than just a career; it is a distinct way of life for specialists and their families.
-Foreign Service Specialists and their families move frequently, and many of the moves will require adjustments to new cultures, languages, and environments.
+The Foreign Service experience is more than just a career; it is a distinct way of life for officers and their families.
+The Foreign Service requires frequent moves that require adjustments to new cultures, languages, and environments.

-Spouses of Foreign Service Specialists may be well-educated, professionally qualified, and have high expectations of utilizing their skills throughout their lifetime.
-Spouses, however, often find it difficult to follow a traditional career pattern, as it is hard or even impossible to find employment in some countries.
-Nevertheless, many spouses are able to lead challenging and satisfying careers while moving around the world.
+Many spouses of Foreign Service Officers are well-educated, professionally qualified, and have high expectations of utilizing their skills throughout their lifetime.
+Spouses, however, often find it difficult to follow a traditional career pattern, as it is not always possible to find employment in some countries.
+Nevertheless, many spouses have challenging and satisfying careers while moving around the world.

 - Career planning workshops;